|

 bodyguards (always with a British nanny) in a Black Suburban.
 Prince Bandar’s

 daughter in addition to being a Princess was a very nice young woman.
+On the downside, I recall with fury

 that, at the request of President Jimmy Carter, Prince Bandar intervened with